-Table 51: Budget allocation and maximum expected EU contribution per project per Work Area under the HORIZON-SESAR-2022-DES-IR-01 call for proposals
+Table 53: Budget allocation and maximum expected EU contribution per project per Work Area under the HORIZON-SESAR-2022-DES-IR-01 call for proposals

 Type of conditions Information on the conditions Admissibility conditions The conditions are described in General Annex A to the Horizon Europe work programme for 2021-2022.
 Eligibility conditions The conditions are described in General Annex B to the Horizon Europe work programme for 2021-2022.
 Financial and operational capacity and exclusion The criteria are described in General Annex C to the Horizon Europe work programme for 2021-2022.
 Award criteria The criteria are described in subsection 2.2.4 below.
-Moreover the following weighting will apply: • excellence: 40 % • impact: 40 % • implementation: 20 % Documents The documents are described in General Annex E to the Horizon Europe work programme for 2021-2022.
+Moreover the following weighting will apply: excellence: 40 % impact: 40 % implementation: 20 % Documents The documents are described in General Annex E to the Horizon Europe work programme for 2021-2022.
 Procedure The procedure is described in General Annex F to the Horizon Europe work programme for 2021-2022.
-The following exceptions apply: to ensure a balanced portfolio, grants will be awarded to applications not only in order of ranking but at least also to those that are the highest ranked within topics within the same work area, provided that the application attains the threshold; the evaluation committee may be composed partially of representatives of EU institutions and agencies (internal experts).
-Legal and financial set-up of the grant agreements The rules are described in General Annex G to the Horizon Europe work programme for 2021-2022.
+The following exceptions apply: • to ensure a balanced portfolio, grants will be awarded to applications not only in order of ranking but at least also to those that are the highest ranked within topics within the same work area, provided that the application attains the threshold; • the evaluation committee may be composed partially of representatives of EU institutions and agencies (internal experts).
+Legal and financial set-up of the grant agreements representatives of EU institutions and agencies (internal experts).
+The rules are described in General Annex G to the Horizon Europe work programme for 2021-2022.
 The following exceptions apply.
-A funding rate of 70 % applies to all beneficiaries (regardless of their legal status).
-Beneficiaries will be subject to the following additional dissemination obligations: beneficiaries must make proactive efforts to share, on a royalty-free basis, in a timely manner and as appropriate, all relevant results with the other grants awarded under the same call; beneficiaries must acknowledge these obligations and incorporate them into the proposal, outlining the efforts they will make to meet them, and into Annex I to the grant agreement.
+1) A funding rate of 70 % applies to all beneficiaries (regardless of their legal status).
+2) Beneficiaries will be subject to the following additional dissemination obligations: o beneficiaries must make proactive efforts to share, on a royalty-free basis, in a timely manner and as appropriate, all relevant results with the other grants awarded under the same call; o beneficiaries must acknowledge these obligations and incorporate them into the proposal, outlining the efforts the will make to meet them, and into Annex I to the grant agreement.